Pottifar/calendar/README.md

 Now you need to setup a database.

-To do so, open the connection in MySQL Workbench and in the Query tab type in:
+To do so, open the connection in MySQL Workbench and in the Query tab type in (can also be done with the MySQL shell):

     CREATE DATABASE booking;